evanepio/toy-compojure-rest-server/README.md

     lein ring server

+The server will be running on http://localhost:3000/

 ## Docker

 To run with Docker, use the following command:

     docker-compose up -d

-You'll then have the server running, along with a postgresql database.
+You'll then have the server running on http://localhost:3000/ (on Docker for Mac for sure), along with a postgresql database.
 To see the logs, run:

     docker-compose logs